rohany/rohany.github.io/src/content/blog/research-ideas.md

 and described some of the recurring themes that I've noticed in how these projects get started.
 These themes include being in the right place at the right time, and having the right background and angle on the problem being solved.

-Now that I laid out these themes, what can you actually do to be there when the lightning strikes?
+Now that I have laid out these themes, what can you actually do to be there when the lightning strikes?
 I think the PhD is the perfect time to gain broad knowledge and really understand the fundamentals of your field; being a little bit slower and learning about topics adjacent to your focus of study has the chance of yielding outsized rewards compared to just heads-down working on your main project.
 For example, I may have never gotten into Legate if I had kept my head down